 28 Unless exempted under Section 170(3) of the SFO, naked short selling is prohibited under Section 170(1) of the SFO.

-31 Being the Guidelines for regulating index tracking exchange traded funds at Appendix I, and the requirements set out in Chapter 8.6, of the UT Code.
+32 Being the requirements set out in Chapter 8.6, of the UT Code.

 34 Practice Note No. 20 (Revised) – Mutual Funds, Unit Trusts and Similar Investment Schemes.